tomasboccardo/node-testing-examples/Article.md

       })
     });

-Also, there are some cases that we will need to consume external services via HTTP requests. [nock](https://github.com/pgte/nock) is a great choise to achive that.
+Also, there are some cases that we will need to consume external services via HTTP requests. [nock](https://github.com/pgte/nock) is a great choice to achieve that.
 It's really simple to use and provides a way to mock HTTP requests without having to worry about the method being used.
 Here’s an example on how it’s used

 example3/app/index.js

     var request = require('request');

     module.exports.getFromURL = function (url, callback) {
       request(url, callback)
     };

 example3/tests/app.test.js

     var getFromURL = require('../app/index').getFromURL;
     var should = require('chai').should();
     var nock = require('nock');

     describe('Request test', function () {
       beforeEach(function() {
         nock('http://fdvsolutions.com')